fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-1.Redistributions of source code must retain the copyright notice, this list of conditions and the following disclaimer.
+1. Redistributions of source code must retain the copyright notice, this list of conditions and the following disclaimer.
-2.Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.